 Between 1967 and 2002 the company experienced many changes; first becoming a public company; then a merger that formed Ampco-Pittsburgh, listing on the New York Stock Exchange; a management buyout in 1989 that took the company private again; the divestiture of Ampco Pumps and finally bankruptcy in 2002.

 As the bankruptcy concluded AMPCO was no longer the unified manufacturing company it had once been.
 Ampco Pumps had been sold off a few years earlier in 1995.
 A buy-out group bought the Ampco Metal U.S. operations, later selling it to a European investor in 2009.
 The “AMPCO Dallas Division”, consisting of AMPCO Safety Tools sales, marketing and manufacturing operations was acquired through a management buyout and continues to this day, owned and led by the same team that bought the division in 2002.

-Today, we offer over 2,000 different hand tools, nearly all of which are made in America.* Metallurgical formulas developed by a handful of engineers in the early 1900’s for valves, bombs, propellers, rods and sheets have been refined and improved through decades of in-field hand tool use and combined with proprietary manufacturing processes to create the most durable non-sparking, non-magnetic hand tools available today.
+Today, we offer over 2,000 different hand tools, the majority of which are made in America.* Metallurgical formulas developed by a handful of engineers in the early 1900’s for valves, bombs, propellers, rods and sheets have been refined and improved through decades of in-field hand tool use and combined with proprietary manufacturing processes to create the most durable non-sparking, non-magnetic hand tools available today.

 AMPCO Safety Tools was founded in America, invented non-sparking, non-magnetic and corrosion resistant hand tools in America and has continuously manufactured hand tools in America for one hundred years.
 Our commitment to manufacturing in the United States is prominently seen and easily identified by the addition of USA to our logo.